 As you might expect, this can make it a tad confusing to find a specific place within a block.
 However, given that blocks aren’t typically overly large, specific addresses within a block can usually be located fairly quickly, even on foot, so it’s not as much of a problem as one might initially expect.

 While overall this type of addressing system seems inefficient, at least from this Westerner’s perspective, this type of system is fairly nice in terms of being able to locate something on a map very quickly.
 It also gets rid of certain slight ambiguities that can pop up in Western conventions.
-For instance, in a case where two roads might intersect one another multiple times, so simply saying “I’m at 4th and Main”, doesn’t necessarily tell anyone anything and the person looking for you might not know this happens with those two roads, so thinks they know where you are, but ultimately can’t find you.
+For instance, if two roads intersect one another multiple times, simply saying “I’m at 4th and Main” doesn’t necessarily tell anyone much about your location; the person looking for you also might not know this happens with those two roads, so thinks they know where you are, but ultimately can’t find you.

 Further, if Main runs through the entire town, you’d want to tell them roughly which side of town that address is at, which is particularly important for people walking or riding a bike.
 With the block system, you just say “I’m at block 62.”
 There’s no ambiguity there.
 While you’ll still need to consult a map if you don’t know where block 62 is at, you’ll usually be able to locate that block extremely quickly because of the way the blocks are laid out.
 Locating a particular street on a Western map is often not nearly as easy in large cities.